google/mozc/docs/build_mozc_in_docker.md

 * `-<dir>/...` means exclusion of all targets under the `dir`.
   + `net` and `third_party` are not supported yet.

-Here is a sampe command to run a specific test.
+Here is a sample command to run a specific test.

 ```
 bazel test base:util_test --config oss_linux -c dbg